minasbolaris/Company-Evaluation/README.md

 Store Procedures:

-1)We create a Store Procedure that,  it appeared all requests from each evaluator , evaluators' names and lastnames and the grades of every assessment.
+1)We create a Store Procedure that,  it is appeared all requests from each evaluator , evaluators' names and lastnames and the grades of every assessment.

-2)We create a Store Procedure that, which it given one ID and one evaluator's ID and if there are three grades on assessments , this store procedure will check them.
-If evaluations are completed , store procedure print a message and updated the table which called evaluation_result ,automatically.
+2)We create a Store Procedure that, which it is given one ID and one evaluator's ID and if there are three grades on assessments , this store procedure will check them.
+If evaluations are completed , store procedure prints a message and  the table ,which is called, evaluation_result is updated ,automatically.

-3)We create a Store Procedure , which it opened a free job.
-If the evaluations are completed , then printed the following message: "Tables are confirmed" and all the candidates with their grades on the wane.
+3)We create a Store Procedure , which it is  opened a free job.
+If the evaluations are completed , then is printed the following message: "Tables are confirmed" and all the candidates with their grades on the wane.
-If not , then printed the following message: "Evaluation in process".
+If not , then is printed the following message: "Evaluation in process".

 Triggers:

 1)We create a trigger.
-When we try to update some data,the data like AFM, DOY and the name will keep their previous numbers.
+When we try to update some data.
+Although the data like AFM, DOY and  names will be kept their previous numbers.
 2) We create a trigger , which allows to the administrator  to change  personals profiles of evaluators , managers and employees .
-But anyone else can change the profiles.
+If someone else try to  change the profiles, will be printed an Error Message!